 Purple and Leesa are two well-recognized brands that are currently selling mattresses online.
 Each has succeeded in large part by developing their own material to use in the topmost comfort layer of the mattress and in doing so giving their mattress a feel that appeals to a wide range of customers.

-Both Purple (with their New Purple Mattress) and Leesa (with the Sapira hybrid) have branched out into new models and designs, but for this comparison, we’re focusing on their original and flagship mattresses.
+Both Purple (with their Purple Hybrid and Hybrid Premier mattresses) and Leesa (with the Leesa Hybrid) have branched out into new models and designs, but for this comparison, we’re focusing on their original and flagship mattresses.
 These original options are foam mattresses with three layers.

 There are strong selling points for both the Purple and Leesa mattresses, and each has a huge base of happy customers who have found the mattress to deliver a high level of performance.
 This can make choosing one hard, but in this guide, we’ll cover the construction, firmness, price, and sleep experience associated with each to help you pick the one that is most likely to bring you years of good nights of sleep.